Quinton Byfield

-Quinton Byfield (born August 19, 2002) is a Canadian professional ice hockey centre for the Los Angeles Kings of the National Hockey League (NHL).
-Byfield was selected second overall by the Kings in the 2020 NHL Entry Draft, the highest-drafted black player in NHL history.
+Quinton Byfield (born August 19, 2002) is a Canadian professional ice hockey player who is a forward for the Los Angeles Kings of the National Hockey League (NHL).
+Byfield was selected second overall by the Kings in the 2020 NHL entry draft, the highest-drafted black player in NHL history.
 He made his NHL debut with the Kings in 2021.

 Early life

 Byfield is the son of Clinton Byfield, who is Jamaican, and Nicole Kasper, who is Canadian.
 His parents met when his mom was a student at the University of Toronto and his dad had just moved from Jamaica to Toronto.
 He was raised with his oldest sister, Chloe, in a Toronto suburb, and also has an older half-sister.
 Although neither his mom nor dad played hockey when they were younger, his parents built an ice rink in their backyard so that his friends and he could play hockey.
+He attended St. Maximilian Kolbe Catholic High School and was part of the class of 2020.

-As a teenager, Byfield was named the 2002 Division’s All-Tournament Most Valuable Player At Pro-Am’s 2015 Mini Chowder Cup.
+As a teenager, Byfield was named the 2002 Division's All-Tournament Most Valuable Player At Pro-Am's 2015 Mini Chowder Cup.
 At the age of 15, he played AAA hockey in the Toronto area and first met former NHL player Gary Roberts, who encouraged him to join his training and development program.

 Career

-Byfield was drafted first overall by the Sudbury Wolves in the 2018 OHL Draft and won both OHL Rookie of the Year and CHL Rookie of the Year.
+Byfield was drafted first overall by the Sudbury Wolves in the 2018 OHL draft and won both OHL Rookie of the Year and CHL Rookie of the Year.
 In 2018–19, he put up 29 goals and 61 points in 64 games.